costateixeira/ig-publication/README.md

 # Publishing an implementation guide

+NOTE: THIS IS ONLY A DRAFT FOR MY OWN NOTES.
+THIS IS INCOMPLETE.
+DO NOT TRY THIS AT HOME.
+Check on Zulip and the official documentation.
+You should only be reading from here on if I asked you nicely.

 ## Goal
 We want to start with an implementationGuide - a 2020Jun release which is the current one, besides the CI which is in the HL7 build.